tesla-android/android-manifest/README.md

 cd TeslaAndroid
-repo init -u https://github.com/tesla-android/android-manifest repo sync -cq
+repo init -u https://github.com/tesla-android/android-manifest repo sync -cq repo forall -c git lfs pull
 ```

 ## You should install additional packages in order to build Tesla Android
-(Ubuntu 20.04 LTS is only supported.
+(Ubuntu 22.04 LTS is only supported.
 Building on other distributions can
 be done using docker)

 <br/>